-On 11 March 2020, the World Health Organization publicly declared the COVID-19 a pandemic.
-At the same time, the Colombian government declared the country in a state of health and sanitary emergency because of the COVID-19 pandemic.
+On 11 March 2020, the World Health Organization publicly declared COVID-19 as a pandemic.
+At the same time, the Colombian Government declared the country to be in a state of health and sanitary emergency due to the COVID-19 pandemic.
 This declaration mobilised multiple government sectors to devise strategies to cope with this new global public health scenario.

 On 20 March 2020, the city of Bogotá (Colombia) entered a strict lockdown.
-The Mobility Secretariat, the public agency in charge of urban transport, looked for innovative ways to guarantee mobility throughout the city while reducing the congestion of the public transport system to meet the physical distancing recommendations to decrease SARS-CoV-2 transmission [1].
-Just before the pandemic, 34% of the daily trips generated in Bogotá were made on public transport, being the most used mode of transport in the city [2].
-Because of its high demand and characteristics, including sharing a closed environment, the public transport system was considered a public service with high contagion risk.
-For this reason, it was critical to promote alternative transport modes to ensure social distancing.
+The Mobility Secretariat, the public agency in charge of urban transport, looked for innovative ways to guarantee mobility throughout the city, while reducing the agglomeration of the public transport system, to meet the physical distancing measures recommended to decrease SARS-CoV-2 transmission [1].
+Just before the pandemic, 34% of the daily trips generated in Bogotá were made using public transport, the most used mode of transport in the city [2].
+The public transport system was considered a public service with a high risk of transmission.
 Based on the established bike culture in the city, the bicycle was targeted as the primary solution.